INSURING YOUR CAR

 More info on NT car registration costs is available at the NT government site.

-Summing up car registration costs in Australia
+Summing car registration costs in Australia

 Want personalised number plates with your car as well?
 This could add a few hundred dollars, in most cases – depending on the state or territory where you live.